 Perfect white sand and clear water but the beach is only small so, again, it can be crowded in July and August.
-About 20km south of Sartene, and midway between Bonifacio and Sartene, turn off the main road by the Auberge de Coralli and follow the dirt track down.
-The track to the beach may be very rough so drive carefully.
-Above the beach is the “Lion of Roccapina”, a natural rock sculpture, crowned by an old Genoese watchtower erected at the start of the 16th century, in the first construction phase involving twenty five towers.
+Midway between Bonifacio and Sartène, Roccapina is famous for itsa natural lion-rock sculpture and its old Genoese watchtower.
 The romantic legend about this rock form is that a powerful noble, feared by the Saracen pirates (who called him “The Lion”), was in love with a beautiful young girl.
 When she refused his advances, from despair he died and was petrified in the form that you see today.

 This little explored archipelago is in the Strait of Bonifacio that separates Corsica from Sardinia and boasts a number of secluded beaches and coves.
 They are relative easy to access and most boat companies operating out of Bonifacio will gladly take you there.

 Fete de Pâques: procession des Cinq Confréries - Bonifacio, March